PURE MTH 4038 - Pure Mathematics Topic A - Honours

 - smooth maps between manifolds and their differentials

-Lie groups are manifolds with compatible group structure.
-They are used in many areas of mathematics and physics to describe symmetries (of a manifold).
+Lie groups are manifolds with a compatible group structure.
+They are a generalisation of groups of matrices and used in many areas of mathematics and physics to describe symmetries (of a manifold).
 They were introduced by Sophus Lie in order to describe continuous groups of transformations of Euclidean space.

 - Lie groups and their Lie algebras